xiaojunlin/amapR/README.md

 1.044    0.344     64.697
 ```

-Here is the retured result in `data.table` format.
+Here is the returned result in `data.table` format.

 ```R
 result